rsmeghana8/Traffic_signs_detection/README.md

 ### Dataset description
 Get the dataset here: [![Traffic_sign_Detection](https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-dataset-in-yolo-format)

-The dataset contain 631 images belonging to 4 classes mentioned below :
+The dataset contain 631 images in '*.jpg' format and '*.txt' files next to every image.
+These '*.txt' files includes the annotations of the bounding boxes in YOLO format.
+The images will have objects belonging to 4 classes mentioned below :

 * 1. Prohibitory- This category consists of following Traffic Signs:
  Speed limit, No overtaking, No traffic both ways, No trucks.